Xu Jie: Later life

 Later, Zhang played a crucial role in the rehabilitation of Xu's sons.
 In the following years, he continued to assist Xu's family in resolving their issues with the authorities.
 In return, Xu sought informal advice from Zhang on matters of national policy.
 Xu maintained close contact not only with Zhang, but also with other former and active politicians.
 His home was always open to visitors and he corresponded with many of his political acquaintances, discussing both local affairs and national political issues.
 In addition to his political involvement, Xu dedicated himself to managing the family businesses and caring for his large family, which included nineteen grandsons, eight granddaughters, and several nephews and nieces.
-Among his grandsons, the most successful was Xu Yuanchun, who achieved the rank of jinshi in 1574 and went on to have a successful career culminated in the position of minister of the Court of Imperial Sacrifices.
+Among his grandsons, the most successful was Xu Yuanchun, who achieved the rank of jinshi in 1574 and went on to have a successful career culminating in the position of minister of the Court of Imperial Sacrifices.
 In 1582, Xu Jie's 80th birthday (according to Chinese reckoning) was celebrated with great pomp.
 An official delegation from Beijing, representing the Emperor, expressed gratitude to Xu for his service to the state and presented him with lavish gifts.

 Xu compiled a collection of official and private documents, letters, and records called Shijing tang ji.
 This collection was privately printed during his lifetime and only became available to the public after his death.
 In his later years, he created a second collection called Shijing tang xuji which was published in 1608 by one of his grandsons.

-Xu died on 18 April 1583, in Huating, South Zhili.
+Xu died on 18 April 1583, in Huating.
 His death was mourned in Beijing, where offices were closed for a day.
 An official from the Ministry of Works was sent from Beijing to organize the funeral.
 In recognition of his contributions to the state, he was given the posthumous name Wenzhen, meaning "Cultured and Incorruptible".